A Protoplanetary Dust Cloud?

 Control takes many forms, with many different information contents, and it uses many different sorts of information.
 New contents, forms, uses, and mechanisms are constantly being found/created by biological processes including development, learning and evolution, including cultural evolution.

-Storage and transmission are important only because of gaps between when and where information is
+Storage and transmission are important only because of gaps between when and where information is available and when and where it can be used.

 The tasks of understanding uses of information, forms of information, storage of information, transmission of information, transformations of information are major themes of this project.

-The novelist Jane Austen seems to have understood that information is fundamentally something to be used, a century before Shannon's work, as as demonstrated below.
+The novelist Jane Austen seems to have understood that information is fundamentally something to be used, a century before Shannon's work, as demonstrated below.

 All of this depended on the ability of the Fundamental Construction Kit (FCK) to be capable of producing a (never ending?) branching and merging collection of new, increasingly complex and powerful, derived construction kits (DCKs), with new mathematical properties, some of which are adopted, or created, by new more complex organisms with more complex functionalities, and needs.